 Dr Helen Petousis-Harris blogs about vaccines and vaccination.
 Her background is predominantly biological sciences, and she did her PhD in Vaccinology, specifically around vaccine reactions.
 She worked at the Immunisation Advisory Centre at the University of Auckland between 1998 and 2018 where she has developed a passion for all things vaccine.
 Currently Helen has an appointment as a Senior Lecturer in the Department of General Practice and Primary Health Care and her teaching is largely around vaccination.
 Her research focuses on a number of aspects of vaccines and vaccination but in particular vaccine effectiveness and vaccines safety.
 She is a member of the World Health Organisation Global Advisory Committee on Vaccine Safety (GACVS) and the Brighton Collaboration Science Board.
 Of course all opinions in this blog are her own.

 This is a science blog, dissent is welcome if justified and respectful.
-Trolling and personal insults are not.
+Trolling and personal insults are not and will be trashed.

 Helen Taylor is a conservation genetics researcher at the University of Otago in Dunedin.
 She is interested in what happens to the genetics of populations when they get very small, and how factors like loss of genetic diversity and increased inbreeding might affect species’ persistence via impacts on their reproductive success and survival.
 Helen’s research mainly focusses on threatened birds.
 In New Zealand, she has focused on little spotted kiwi, South Island robin, and hihi (or stitchbird), but she has also worked with threatened birds in Europe and the Peruvian Amazon.
 Helen’s time is currently split between remote islands around the country, and the lab/office in Dunedin.
 You can track her down on twitter @HelenTaylorCG